razem-io/ha-bayrol-cloud/README.md

 ```

 This will test:
-- Authentication with Bayrol Pool Access
+- Authentication with Bayrol Cloud Access
 - Data fetching for your pool controller
 - Parsing of sensor values